 Was my email read?
-That’s the question we all wonder after sending an email, and read receipts are a convenient way to see if someone has received your email—and opened it.
+That’s the question we all wonder after sending an email, and read receipts are a convenient way to see if someone has read your email—and opened it.
 In some cases, the information simply reassures you that your email wasn’t lost, and gives you an expectation on when you might expect a response.
 In others, it’s a way to track how long it takes for your recipient to take action on an issue.
 So, does Gmail have a read receipt option?

-Whatever your motivation is, setting up read receipts in Gmail is a fairly straightforward process.
+Yes, it does.
+And setting up Gmail read receipts is a fairly straightforward process.

-How to Enable Read Receipts in Gmail as an Admin
+How to Set Up Read Receipts in Gmail as an Admin

 You can set up Gmail read receipts within your organization only if you’re an administrator.
-If you have administrative privileges, you can get things established in five simple steps, enabling you to see if someone has read your email:
+If you have administrative privileges, you can enable Gmail read receipts in five simple steps, enabling you to see if someone has read your email:

 1. Sign in.
 First, sign in to your Google Admin console.
 You might have a separate account with administrative privileges, so make sure you’re using that one.